 Note:

-The Report below lists Lakes that use a special plankton net primarily during end of June / early July to
+The Report below lists Lakes that use a special plankton net primarily during mid June to early July to